 I have a few resources you can check out for more information on this.

-Or I could also just send you my complete guide on building muscle and burning fat.
+Or you could just get my complete guide and email course on building muscle and burning fat.
 You get both automatically when you join my email list.

 2) Develop Your Core

 Obviously, I am talking about getting abs, but you have to train your whole “core” and not only your abs.

 Your core is made up of the abdominal muscles, the obliques, and the lower back.

 Training the whole core will prevent injuries and ensure a good posture.
 But it will also make your abs look more impressive!

 There are a lot of different exercises you can do.

 But if you are like me you are not interested in “41 awesome abs exercises” like you see on some of those huge viral sites.